-It’s a good idea to test on several of the tools to get the most true picture.
+It’s a good idea to test on several of the above tools to get the most accurate picture.

 After you have done a test in one of the tools, you will receive some technical suggestions for your website 🔧.

-When we at Beruf do speed optimisation for our customers, we offen see the same issues.
+When we at Beruf do speed optimisation for our customers, we often see the same issues.